su77ungr/sero/README.md

 <h1> But why? </h1>
 <br>
 Blog substitute for my project "DIY Samsung 'The Sero' ROTATING TV".
 I had to register to play Halo, so hi.
+"Este proyecto, creado por el usuario de Reddit Su77ungr, le da un giro a las pantallas tradicionales en el sentido más literal posible." - Media

+"This is the kind of project worth setting up permanently, rather than recycling the components for future projects.
+It’s notably ingenuitive and shows that you don’t need name-brand hardware to get modern technology in your home." - Tom's Hardware

+featured in: MagPiMagazine; hackster.io; Tom's Hardware and others.
 <br><br>

 <h1> Prerequisites </h1>